SkUrRiEr/cheesy-internet-monitor/README.md

 This consists of:
  - `check_connectivity.sh` which does the actual internet monitoring,
  - `store_data.php` which stores different state into the database,
- - `config.php` which contains the database configuration and
+ - `config.php` which contains the database configuration,
- - `index.php` which is a simple monitoring website with a graph.
+ - `index.php` which is a simple monitoring website with a graph and
+ - `api.php` which provides a simple JSON API.

 ## Dependencies